Ril Retg

 0

-What we consume, how we devour it, when, why, and in which—the fundamental questions even as writing any explorative or journalistic meals piece—deeply tell our methods of life, various extensively throughout the globe.
+What we consume, how we devour it, when, why, and in which—the fundamental questions even as writing any explorative or journalistic meals piece—deeply tell our life methods, various extensively throughout the globe.
 Yet, in a world where the lens belongs to the white Western commentator, food is experienced with an Orientalist bias.

 Food